The rules are similar not identical to the United States.

 Claiming priority from a patent filied outside of Canada (eg. a US patent application) you must file in Canada:

-Within 30 months of the initial priority date for a Patent Cooperation Treaty (PCT) filing.
-This deadline can be extended by 12 months – to month 42 – upon payment of a small additional fee.
+- Within 30 months of the initial priority date for a Patent Cooperation Treaty (PCT) filing.
+This deadline can no longer be extended easily.
+The 30 month deadline can on occasion be extended by 12 months but only on proof that the delay was unintentional and payment of a additional fee.
 Contact us for details.

 Not claiming priority, the deadline for filing your Canadian patent application is controlled by: